Gender Equality at the Kiel Institute

 The provisions of the Schleswig-Holstein Gender Equality Act are applied by the Institute in accordance with the gender equality standards.

-In accordance with Section 11 of the Gender Equality Act, the Institute establishes an affirmative action plan for women every four years.
-The plan includes:
+The Presidential Office of the Institute develops an affirmative action plan for women every two years.
+The plan includes topics as follows: